Install Siege Stress Test on Ubuntu 20.04: Best HTTP Load Testing

 Steps To Install Siege Stress Test on Ubuntu 20.04

-To complete this guide, you must log in to your server as a non-root user with sudo privileges.
+To use Siege HTTP load testing on Ubuntu 20.04, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our guide on Initial Server Setup with Ubuntu 20.04.

 First, you need to update and upgrade your local package index with the command below: